 - If you don’t use your run-on characters, use other characters.
 Possibly “News Broadcasters” who do the “Morning Show” or a giant hotdog, or Big Bird, or banana suit, or some funny costume.

 - This is a lot to put on the leaders doing the run-on skit for the semester.
 A lot of early mornings if you do it regularly.
-Consider taking turns and whoever does the wakeup, that leader wears the Banana suit, but that way different leaders share the load.
+Consider taking turns and whoever does the wakeup, that leader wears the Banana suit.
+That way different leaders can share the load.

-5. Make sure your video camera is fully charged and ready to go.
-Maybe even bring a backup.
-Now days, the quality on most phones is sufficient, but the better the camera, the better the video, especially with the low lighting that you will have for lots of the video scenes.
+It works well to just use your iPhone, especially if you have the new iPhone 6, but the better the camera, the better the video, especially with the low lighting that you will have for lots of the video scenes.

-6. Arrive early and do your run-on character lines in their driveway (as seen in the video above).
+It’s funny to arrive early and do your run-on repeater lines in the driveway of the kid’s house.
 If it is still dark outside, make sure you have some sort of light to shine on the characters so they will be visible.

-7. When you enter the house, get some video footage of funny childhood pictures on the walls of the kids you are waking up with funny commentary about the pictures.
+When you enter the house, get some video footage of funny childhood pictures on the walls of the kids you are waking up.
+Plan some funny commentary about the pictures like inthis video.
 If you’re nervous about the kid hearing you, just do this after the wake-up.

 - Leaf blower (electric, not gas.
 Gas powered blowers make the house wreak of gas.)
 This is especially funny on kids with long hair that it will blow everywhere and also if you get a close up shot of it blowing in the kids mouth.